FilipNim/Digital_electronics_2/Labs/01-tools/Led/README.md

 ### Morse code

-1. Listing of C code with syntax highlighting which repeats one "dot" and one "comma" (BTW, in Morse code it is letter `A`) on a LED:
+1. Repeating one "dot" and one "comma" on a LED:

 ```c